What Do Religions Believe? A Comparative Look at Judaism, Christianity, and Islam

 Key takeaways

-- All three Abrahamic religions — Judaism, Christianity, and Islam — affirm monotheism and the importance of sincere belief, but differ sharply on the role of Jesus and the nature of God.
+• All three Abrahamic religions — Judaism, Christianity, and Islam — are monotheistic and trace their roots to Abraham, but they differ significantly on the nature of God, the role of Jesus, and the path to salvation.

 FAQs